Action (philosophy): Volitionalism

 Volitionalists aim to overcome these shortcomings of Davidson's account by including the notion of volition or trying in their theory of actions.
 Volitions and tryings are forms of affirming something, like intentions.
 They can be distinguished from intentions because they are directed at executing a course of action in the here and now, in contrast to intentions, which involve future-directed plans to do something later.
 Some authors also distinguish volitions, as acts of the will, from tryings, as the summoning of means within one's power.
 But it has been argued that they can be treated as a unified notion since there is no important difference between the two for the theory of action because they play the same explanatory role.
 This role includes both the experiential level, involving the trying of something instead of merely intending to do so later, and the metaphysical level, in the form of mental causation bridging the gap between mental intention and bodily movement.

 Volitionalism as a theory is characterized by three core theses: (1) that every bodily action is accompanied by a trying, (2) that tryings can occur without producing bodily movements and (3) that in the case of successful tryings, the trying is the cause of the bodily movement.
 The central idea of the notion of trying is found in the second thesis.
 It involves the claim that some of our tryings lead to successful actions while others arise without resulting in an action.
 But even in an unsuccessful case there is still something: it is different from not trying at all.
 For example, a paralyzed person, after having received a new treatment, may test if the treatment was successful by trying to move her legs.
 But trying and failing to move the legs is different from intending to do it later or merely wishing to do it: only in the former case does the patient learn that the treatment was unsuccessful.
 There is a sense in which tryings either take place or not, but cannot fail, unlike actions, whose success is uncertain.
 This line of thought has led some philosophers to suggest that the trying itself is an action: a special type of action called basic action.
-But this claim is problematic since it threatens to lead to a vicious regress: if something is an action because it was caused by a volition then we would have to posit one more volition in virtue of which the first trying can be regarded as an action.
+But this claim is problematic since it threatens to lead to a vicious regress: if something is an action because it was caused by a volition then an additional volition would have to be posited in virtue of which the first trying can be regarded as an action.